yeller/yeller-timbre-appender/README.md

 (timbre/error (ex-info "woops" {:some :useful-data}))
 ```

-The Yeller appender records errors sent at the `error` and `fatal` levels.
-If
+The Yeller appender records errors sent at the `error` and `fatal` levels by
-you have an `ex-info` style error, it extracts the data given and sends it to
+default.
+If you have an `ex-info` style error, it extracts the data given and
-Yeller.
+sends it to Yeller.

+### Extra information, url, location and more

 To attach extra information, like the url and so on, you can pass a map as the second argument to timbre's `error` call: